LightDE: A Lightweight Method for Eliminating Dangling Pointers: Conclusion

 \section{Conclusion}

 This paper proposes LightDE, a lightweight method for eliminating dangling pointers to defend against UAF vulnerabilities.
 LightDE stores pointer points-to information in the program's data segment at compile time based on our pointer analysis results, avoiding the need to store pointer memory addresses and look up pointer targets during program execution.
-To achieve this, we present a structure-sensitive pointer analysis method for analyzing the type information of objects.
-Additionally, we introduce a method for mapping static pointer analysis results to runtime information to accurately eliminate dangling pointers.
+To achieve this, we present a structure-sensitive pointer analysis method for analyzing the points-to information and the type information of objects.
 We implemented a prototype system of LightDE and validated its effectiveness and efficiency.